nathankrueger/pycatalog/README.md

 # pycatalog
-A catalog for organizing, querying, and making playlists of movies based on actor / actress and keywords (i.e. action, ski-fi, 80s, etc)
+A catalog for organizing, querying, and making playlists of movies based on actor / actress and keywords (i.e. action, sci-fi, 80s, etc)